MACA Limited (MLD.AX) Announces Interim Dividend of $0.03 (ASX:MLD)

-MACA Limited (MLD.AX) (ASX:MLD) declared a interim dividend on Tuesday, February 23rd, MarketIndexAU reports.
-Investors of record on Thursday, March 18th will be given a dividend of 0.025 per share on Thursday, March 18th.
-This represents a yield of 2.02%.
-The ex-dividend date is Friday, March 5th.
+MACA Limited (MLD.AX) (ASX:MLD) announced a interim dividend on Wednesday, February 24th, MarketIndexAU reports.
+Stockholders of record on Wednesday, March 17th will be given a dividend of 0.025 per share on Wednesday, March 17th.
+This represents a dividend yield of 2.16%.
+The ex-dividend date of this dividend is Thursday, March 4th.

-In other MACA Limited (MLD.AX) news, insider Geoffrey Baker 750,000 shares of the company’s stock in a transaction on Thursday, December 24th.
+In related news, insider Geoffrey Baker 750,000 shares of the firm’s stock in a transaction on Thursday, December 24th.

 MACA Limited engages in contract mining and crushing, civil construction, infrastructure maintenance, and mineral processing businesses in Australia.
 The company offers bulk commodities loading and hauling services; drilling and blasting services, including production drilling and blasting for surface mining operations or quarries, pre-split drilling, contour drilling and pioneering, blast hole sample drilling, probe drilling, pre-split and final wall blasting, drill and blast design, blasting solutions for civil construction, and controlled blasting; and materials handling services.